rebelsky/sams-assorted-musings-reflections/work-life-balance.md

 mentoring other faculty, and so on and so forth.

-Although it is implicit in the prior responsibilities, I will remind you that you You have responsibilities to *your colleagues and collaborators* in the department, the institution, the discipline, and beyond.
+Although it is implicit in the prior responsibilities, I will remind you that you have responsibilities to *your colleagues and collaborators* in the department, the institution, the discipline, and beyond.
 Foremost of those responsibilities is being clear about what you are and are not able to contribute.